sfigg/commercialization-public/test/assessments/assessment-platform-command-line-syntax.md

 </tr>
 <tr class="odd">
 <td><p><strong>/JobParameter Param=</strong><em>&lt;value&gt;</em></p></td>
 <td><p>Specifies a value to override a job parameter that may exist in the job manifest.
 This is an optional parameter.
 You can use it up to 100 times to specify multiple job parameters.
 If duplicate job parameter names appear, the assessment uses the last one.
-The <strong>/PublishPath</strong> option takes precedence over setting the &lt;ResultsPublishPath&gt; job parameter with this option.</p>
+The <strong>/PublishPath</strong> option takes precedence over setting the <em>ResultsPublishPath</em> job parameter with this option.</p>
 <p>Example:</p>
 <code>AXE C:\Assessments\myJobs\Job1.jobx /JobParameter iterations=1</code></td>
 </tr>
 <tr class="even">
 <td><p><strong>/DisplayLog</strong>&nbsp;<em>&lt;path_to_AXE_ETL_log_file&gt;</em></p></td>
 <td><p>Displays the content of the Event Trace Log (ETL) files that <strong>AXE.exe</strong> uses for logging.
 You must specify the path of the <strong>AXE.exe</strong> ETL files.
 The location of the log files appears in the console when a job runs.
 The file name may contain wildcard characters.</p>
-<p>The default location of the log file is %LOCALAPPDATA%\Microsoft\Axe\Logs\<em>&lt;GUID&gt;</em>, where <em>&lt;GUID&gt;</em> is the GUID that's generated randomly for each new job.
-The job results file in the &lt;SessionLogFiles&gt; node also contains the full location.
+<p>The default location of the log file is %LOCALAPPDATA%\\Microsoft\\Axe\\Logs\\<em>&lt;GUID&gt;</em>, where <em>&lt;GUID&gt;</em> is the GUID that's generated randomly for each new job.
+The job results file in the <strong>SessionLogFiles</strong> node also contains the full location.
 This node specifies all of the log files.</p>
 <p style="margin: 1em 1.5em 0 1.5em;"><strong>Note</strong>&nbsp;&nbsp;&nbsp;All of the ETL files are automatically converted into a single AxeLog.txt file that's saved in the results directory.
 You can open this file by using Notepad.</p>
 <p>Example:</p>
 <code>AXE /DisplayLog &lt;path_to_file&gt;</code></td>